feelfar/Grok-Imagine-Bulk-Favorites-Downloader/README.md

 ---

+## Step 1 — Configure Tampermonkey (Do This First)

+Before installing the script, you need to enable two settings in Tampermonkey.
+If you skip this the script will not work.

+1. Go to `chrome://extensions` in your address bar
+2. Find **Tampermonkey** and click **Details**
+3. Scroll down and turn on **"Allow User Scripts"**

+> This allows Tampermonkey to run scripts that have not been reviewed by Google.
+You should only enable this if you trust the script you are installing.

+4. On the same page, also turn on **"Allow in Incognito"** if you want the script to work in private/incognito windows

+> Without this the script will only run in normal browser windows.

+Once both settings are enabled, proceed to installation below.

+---

 ## Features

 - **Bulk downloads all favorites** — no limit, grabs everything
+- **Smart early stopping** — since Grok returns favorites newest-first, stops paginating as soon as it hits a full page of already-downloaded items
 - **Chunked downloading** — downloads in batches of 200, pausing between each so your browser doesn't get overwhelmed
 - **Download history** — remembers every downloaded file by ID so repeat runs only fetch new favorites
+- **Media type filter** — choose to download images only, videos only, or both
+- **Page limit option** — optionally limit how many pages to fetch (each page = 40 items) so you don't have to download everything
-- **Save IDs only mode** — mark your current favorites as "already have" without downloading any files (useful for setting a baseline)
+- **Save IDs only mode** — mark your current favorites as "already have" without downloading any files
 - **Re-download everything mode** — ignore history and grab everything fresh
-- **No page interference** — does not patch `window.fetch` so Grok's own page loads and favorites grid work normally
+- **No page interference** — uses `GM_xmlhttpRequest` so Grok's own page loads normally
 - **Works with images and videos** — downloads `.jpg`, `.png`, `.webp`, and `.mp4` files
 - **Smart filenames** — files are named `YYYY-MM-DD_HHMM_ID_model_prompt.ext` so they're easy to sort and search
 - **Persistent history** — download history survives page reloads and browser restarts via Tampermonkey storage